wyozi/gmod-medialib/README.md

 3. Include it where-ever you need it.
 See best-practises below:
 	- `local medialib = include("the/path/to/medialib.lua")` if you only use it in one file
 	- `MyGlobalTable.medialib = include("the/path/to/medialib.lua")` if you use it multiple times (you need to refer to medialib as `MyGlobalTable.medialib` or localize it if you do this)
+4. Setup API keys as needed (see Configuration section below)

 ### Configuration